jkguiang/vbs/abcdnet/README.md

 The instructions below were formulated for running this code on the [HiPerGator](https://www.rc.ufl.edu/about/hipergator/) (HPG) HPC system at UFL.

 # Quick start
-See the instructions below this section for a more in-depth explanation of each step.
+See the instructions below this section for training ABCDNet for analysis.
-This section will reproduce the 3D gaussians example from the PRL paper referenced above.
+This section will reproduce the 3D gaussians example from the PRL paper referenced above as an example.

 1. Make the Gaussian data via some interactive session
 ```